MaaniBeigy/DescObs/README.md

 # DescObs
-Tools for Descriptive Statistics in R
+Tools for Versatile Exploration of Data